kranthimunjam/DSA/JavaCheatSheet.md

 // or using streams
 gfg.values().stream().forEach(value -> System.out.println("value: " + url););

-Iterating over keys and searching for values (inefficient), use forEach instead:
+//Here first we loop over keys(using Map.keySet() method) and then search for value(using Map.get(key) method) for each key.
-Here first we loop over keys(using Map.keySet() method) and then search for value(using Map.get(key) method) for each key.
+//This method is not used in practice as it is pretty slow and inefficient as getting values by a key might be time-consuming.
-This method is not used in practice as it is pretty slow and inefficient as getting values by a key might be time-consuming.
+//Iterating over keys and searching for values (inefficient), use forEach instead:

 Map<String,String> gfg = new HashMap<String,String>();
 // looping over keys